dealerinspire/laminas-testcase/README.md

-# Dealer Inspire Apigility Test Support
+# Dealer Inspire Laminas Test Support

 Add the Satis repository to your `composer.json`: